Each year the PFA Team of the Year is an indication of who is the cream of the Premier League crop.

 The back line in the 2008/09 PFA Team of the Year included United trio – Rio Ferdinand, Nemanja Vidic and Patrice Evra.
 Good company.

-Whatever you think of the man, he produced an absolute thunderbastard that won him Goal of the Season on the way to making the famed XI.
+Whatever you think of the man, he produced an absolute thunderbastard that won him Goal of the Season and surely helped him make the famed XI.

 Richard Dunne – 2009/10

-Another Villa player joins the list and proves the theory that Martin O’Neil used to be a GOAT manager, pass it on.
+Another Villa player joins the list and proves the theory that Martin O’Neil used to be the Premier League’s GOAT manager, whisper it quietly.

 Dunne’s standout season was a blinder with Villa in 2009/10 when the Villains finished 6th, one position ahead of Liverpool.

-Personally it was a triumph for the Irishman who beat title winning John Terry, Ferdinand and Vincent Kompany to join Thomas Vermaelen at the heart of the Player of the Year defence.
+Personally it was a triumph for the Irishman who beat title-winning John Terry, Rio Ferdinand and Vincent Kompany to join Thomas Vermaelen at the heart of the Player of the Year defence.

 Scott Parker – 2011/12